 Poor Bruce Banner spends the entirety of The Avengers being the butt of everyone’s jokes.
 They’re dying to know how he manages “the Other Guy” (yoga? meditation?) but don’t actually listen when he lays it right out in his first scene: “Avoiding stress isn’t the secret.”
 Mark Ruffalo’s hand-wringing performance sells this notion of the mild-mannered scientist who can’t control his transformations.
 But when it comes down to the final battle, Bruce (and Ruffalo) (and Joss Whedon) reveal the unexpected but incredibly relatable truth—that Bruce Banner is as much of a disguise as Clark Kent is for Superman, constantly monitoring his anger so that he can funnel it into the perfect moment. —NZ

 “Everybody grab your monkey.”
 (Iron Man 3)

 It’s hard to keep action sequences fresh with the same characters movie to movie, but the Iron Man films were great at upping the ante by constantly upgrading Tony’s tech, and vastly changing the stakes of each narrative.
 Iron Man 3 particularly excelled at this, using a prehensile suit that Tony could call with a specific set of hand signals and direct remotely.
-The moment where he lends the suit to Pepper to keep her safe when his mansion is being blown to bits is high on the list (because Pepper is a boss in the suit and handles it like a pro), but the barrel o’ monkeys sequence where Tony saves the falling staff of Air Force One tops it for themes of cooperation and individual care, which so many superhero narratives often overlook. —Emily Asher-Perrin
+The moment where he lends the suit to Pepper to keep her safe when his mansion is being blown to bits is high on the list (because Pepper is a boss in the suit and handles it like a pro), but the barrel o’ monkeys sequence where Tony saves the falling staff of Air Force One tops it for themes of cooperation and individual care, which so many superhero narratives often overlook. —Emmet Asher-Perrin

 “You should take another lap.
 Did you just take it?
 I assume you just took it.”
 (Captain America: The Winter Soldier)